Search for a rare disease

 The most important differential diagnosis of BOFS is the branchio-oto-renal syndrome (BOR syndrome).

 Prenatal diagnosis and preimplantation genetic testing are possible where the pathogenic variant has previously been identified in a family member.

 BOFS has shown almost complete penetrance and a significant inter- and intrafamilial variability.
 No clear genotype-phenotype correlation exists.
 Transmission is autosomal dominant and an affected individual has a 50% chance of having an affected child at each pregnancy.
 About 50-60% of the diagnosed individuals have a de novo pathogenic variant.

 Management and treatment

-Prognosis is function of the severity of associated manifestations.
+Prognosis is generally good but depends on the severity of associated manifestations.